poga/KubeScript/README.md

 # Kubescript

-Kubescript is a web-app framework that helps you build scalable web application.
+Kubescript is a web-app framework that helps you build scalable web application on kubernetes.

-It compiles your app to a scalable cluster run on kubernetes with built-in best-practices, all with plain javascript.

 `npm i kubescript`